By Jay Ellis (as told to the Story Team)

 We ended up getting married, and by then she and I were each already serving at the church.
 She volunteered with the junior high ministry, and I started greeting.
 I wanted to work with junior high students but was sure they did background checks and knew there was no way I would pass that test.

 One Sunday morning, I was at the doors and a woman I knew walked up, along with a guy I also happened to know but hadn’t seen in a long time.
 The man jumped back when he saw me.
 “Oh my God!
 Jay Ellis?!”

 I said, “What’s up Eugene?”

 He looked at the girl he was with and said, “You’re friends with this dude?”
 She answered, “Yeah.”

 “This dude stabbed me in the neck!
 And he chased me around the neighborhood with a frickin’ knife!”

 By this time Eugene is yelling it at the front door of the church.
 I looked around and everyone nearby had pretty much stopped and stared at me.
 I just smiled and tried to continue greeting.

-As Jen got more settled into the junior high ministry, people started learning more about our story.
-Student ministry leaders, Andy Thomas and Lance Lawson, asked me to sit down with them and tell them my whole story, and after I did they both said they wanted me to be serving in junior high ministry.
+As Jenn got more settled into the junior high ministry, people started learning more about our story.
+Student ministry leaders, Angie Thomas and Lance Lawson, asked me to sit down with them and tell them my whole story, and after I did they both said they wanted me to be serving in junior high ministry.